How to build a telescope case

 It is possible to buy flight cases and adapt the foam interiors, or you may be lucky – and wealthy – enough to be able to buy a custom-made version.

-If you’ve ever been tempted to make your own hard case but have been put off by working out the construction, our How to project this month is a sturdy, self-built, wooden telescope case.
+If you’ve ever been tempted to make your own hard case but have been put off by working out the construction, this article will show you how to build a sturdy, self-built wooden telescope case.

-We’ve taken the hard graft out of working out the dimensions by creating an Excel spreadsheet to do the maths for you, which you can download from the ‘Software’ section via the link above.
+We’ve taken the hard graft out of working out the dimensions by creating an Excel spreadsheet to do the maths for you, which you can download from the the link below.

 Once you open this, you simply enter your telescope’s dimensions and the thickness of the wood and padding material you intend to use.